CartoDB/carto.js/doc/API.md

     tiler_port: 80 // not required
   <div class="margin20"></div>

   + **callback(tilesUrl, error)**: a function that recieves the tiles templates.
-In case of an error the first param is null and second one is an object with errors attribute witch is a list of errors.
-The tilesUrl object contains url template for tiles and for interactivity grids:
+In case of an error the first param is null and second is an object with an errors attribute containing a list of errors.
+The tilesUrl object contains the URL template for tiles and for interactivity grids:

   <div class="margin20"></div>
   <div class="code_title">cartodb.Tiles.getTiles</div>